 Space Provision - A safe space for babies and toddlers is crucial.
 Care Club finds spaces that meet this requirement and logs their availability.

 Meet-ups for Trust Building - When it comes to childcare, trust is of course of the utmost importance.
 Parents will not leave their children in the care of people they don’t trust.
 In order to develop trust parents that are new to Care Club would need to first earn enough credits to acquire care.
 This means that they will first have to put in hours assisting the professional childminder.
 During this time they can get to know the people involved and become more comfortable with them.
 This has the added value of making the transition also easier for the child, as it is not left alone in an unfamiliar place on day one, but is in the beginning always accompanied by its parent.

 Supply and Demand Algorithm - The sharing economy’s greatest strength is the logistical and technological ability to regulate supply and demand for increased efficiency.
 The urban environment is full of demand for childcare, as well as a supply of parents who have time and are in need of company with other adults, and especially with other parents.
 Keeping track of these two sets of data and matching the supply with the need has the potential to free up time, cut costs, and strengthen social bonds.

-Care Club relies on the belief that the extensive online repositories of free mutual support and advice for parents that are to be found in “mommy blogs” and forums like “mumsnet” signify an prevalent willingness for mutual aid.
+Care Club relies on the belief that the extensive online repositories of free mutual support and advice for parents that are to be found in “mommy blogs” and forums like “mumsnet” signify a widespread willingness for mutual aid.
 The introduction of “Care Credits” into this social space is a way of encouraging this reciprocity.
-The credits perform as a middle ground between paying people for help that with stronger social bonds would be had for free, and imposing on the people around you with the continous expectation of favours.
+The credits perform as a middle ground - something between paying people for help that with stronger social bonds would be had for free, and imposing on the people around you with the continous expectation of favours.